 More information about funerals

-Using the links below, you can find more general information about funerals – for example the different options available, choosing a funeral director, rights, choices and help with costs.
+The links below include more general information about funerals.
+For example, the different options available, choosing a funeral director, rights, choices, and help with costs.

 The sources of information differ depending on where you live: